Garage Door FAQ

 What warranty do you provide?

-All repairs include 1-year labor warranty.
+Standard repairs include 1-year labor warranty.
+Spring replacements include lifetime labor warranty.
 Parts carry manufacturer warranty (springs: 1-3 years, openers: 5-10 years).
-CHI installations include lifetime installation guarantee.
+CHI installations include lifetime installation warranty.

 How do I know if my garage door spring is broken?